zultron/goldibox/README.md

   - Conducts fridge temperature to thermistor
 - "Barrel to terminal block male adapter," about $5
   - Connects 5V BeagleBone power from L298N module power regulator
+- BeagleBone, about $60
+  - The controller running Machinekit
+  - Wireless network interface is a plus

 Parts list from junk box:
 - Hookup wire, min.
 20AWG for 12V connections